tylerhkmontana/flashcard/README.md

 ### Test

 You can take the test on a study set to see how well you memorized the words.
+You need to set a time limit for each question, and when you start the test, a set of words in the study set will be shown in random order.

 ![chrome-capture-2024-3-5 (4)](https://github.com/tylerhkmontana/flashcard/assets/63427616/862b7267-7c70-4a84-9a50-45ffed538106)